When did 16 become the new 18?

-First of all I didn’t do this and my son was very happy to get a load of his mates together for a boys day out paintballing.
+First of all I didn’t do this and my son was very happy to get a load of his mates together for a boys day out paint balling.
 However, he has recently been to one or two of these parties although one was for a 17yr old.
-Second of all I don’t really think it’s appropriate to be encouraging your 16 or 17yr old son or daughter to drink accessibly in your house.
+Second of all I don’t really think it’s appropriate to be encouraging your 16 or 17yr old son or daughter to drink excessively in your house.
 You may be able to trust your own child but really is it a good idea to let all their mates loose in your house with alcohol at the ready.

-So for this era of teens everything seems to be getting earlier and earlier, almost to the point of what on earth do they have to look forward to.
+So for this era of teens everything seems to be getting earlier and earlier.
+Almost to the point of what on earth do they have to look forward to.

 Now I used to be of the opinion that I would not supply my son with alcohol nor would he drink underage in my house.
 However, a year or two ago I did attend an event by Drinkaware which concentrated more on teaching your teen to be sensible with alcohol.
-I mean they may see you drink your glass or two of wine at night to unwind, or get drunk at family get togethers or parties, therefore it made more sense not to do one thing but tell them another, but to teach them responsibility around alcohol.
+I mean they may see you drink your glass or two of wine at night to unwind, or get drunk at family get together’s or parties.
+Therefore, it made more sense not to do one thing but tell them another, but to teach them responsibility around alcohol.

 I know everyone will have their own opinion on this but it is less of a black and white issue these days.
-I have been lucky so far as my eldest hasn’t seem in a hurry to have a drink or get drunk but I know my youngest who is 14 will certainly be a different story, so I am at least hoping to gain some experience via my eldest and have learned by any mistakes I may make with him along the way.
+I have been lucky so far as my eldest hasn’t seem in a hurry to have a drink or get drunk.
+But I know my youngest who is 14 will certainly be a different story.
+So I am at least hoping to gain some experience via my eldest and have learned by any mistakes I may make with him along the way.

-He also made us proud a few weeks ago when he went to his friends party and ended up looking after another of his friends( who had actually lied to his parents about where he was going) and then they called his mum to come and get him as he was starting to get aggressive due to drinking too much.
-I certainly would rather know where my teen is and what he is doing and at least be prepared than be the mortified and furious parent who is called to come and get my son due to him being ‘plastered’!
+He also made us proud a few weeks ago when he went to his friends party and ended up looking after another one of his friends.
+That friend had lied to his parents about where he was going, and then they had to call his mum to come and get him as he was starting to get aggressive due to drinking too much.
+I certainly would rather know where my teen is and what he is doing and at least be prepared.
+Than to not know and be the mortified and furious parent who is called to come and get my son due to him being ‘plastered’!